n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.retrievern8nworkflow.md

 # Workflow Retriever

-The Workflow Retriever node allows you to retrieve data from an n8n workflow for use in a Retrieval QA Chain or another Retriever node.
+Use the Workflow Retriever node to retrieve data from an n8n workflow for use in a Retrieval QA Chain or another Retriever node.

 On this page, you'll find the node parameters for the Workflow Retriever node, and links to more resources.